-Counseling and Psychological Services (CAPS) understands the developmental stressors that are inherent in the transition from a graduate school setting to an internship setting.
+The CAPS training program has the responsibility to comply with the NICPP internship requirements.
+CAPS understands the developmental stressors that are inherent in the transition from a graduate school setting to an internship setting.
 Specifically, interns are exposed to a full-time clinical caseload, which typically includes difficult cases and client crises, while learning new agency requirements, policies, and procedures.
-Additionally, the interns are provided a quite intensive and concentrated supervision experience.
+Additionally, CAPS is pleased to provide extensive supervision of the interns.
 This may increase the interns’ personal and professional vulnerability.
 While the internship year provides a critical professional opportunity to: (a) learn and refine skills, (b) increase one’s professional confidence and (c) enhance one’s professional identity, it is also a time of increased stress and disequilibrium.
-Consequently, it is the responsibility of the CAPS training program to provide structure, procedures, and opportunities that can facilitate growth and minimize stress.
-Some of the preventative measures we provide include, but are not limited to, extensive orientation meetings, clear and realistic expectations, individualized training goals, training seminars on professional development (e.g., transition from intern to professional), clear and timely evaluations with positive suggestions for growth, and support from primary supervisors, the supervisory team, and training director.
+Consequently, it is the responsibility of the CAPS training team to follow the structure and procedures of the NICPP requirements.
+We will also explore opportunities that can facilitate growth and minimize stress.
+Some of the preventative measures we provide include, but are not limited to, an extensive orientation, working with interns to provide clear and realistic expectations, clarifying training goals, and providing professional development meetings.
+CAPS supervisors will also provide clear and timely evaluations with positive suggestions for growth.
+We are here to provide support whether it be from the primary supervisors, the supervisory team, and/or training director.

 With regard to intern behavior and performance, the general expectations of the Training Program are that the intern will:

 - Function within the bounds of the: